YexuanXiao/deque/README.md

 Working in progress.

-This branch provides an allocator-free version, making the code easier to read and modify.
+Additionally, [the noalloc branch](https://github.com/YexuanXiao/deque/tree/noalloc) provides an allocator-free version to explain the design of the deque and facilitate further modifications.
+The repository [deque-test](https://github.com/yexuanXiao/deque-test) provides a ported version of the test cases from libc++.

+## Roadmap

++ performance benchmark

 ## Compiler Portability